 gh-pages and selecting

 Create branch: gh-pages.
 Done!

 Note that if you make further changes to your project, you should do so on your

 gh-pages branch.
-To get back to your master branch,
+To get back to your main branch,

-git checkout master.
+git checkout main.
 We'll learn in the future about merging branches, but for now the easiest way to update your

-gh-pages branch is to delete it on Github and then recreate it based on the updated master.
+gh-pages branch is to delete it on GitHub and then recreate it based on the updated main branch.

 After you've finished your project, you can create a

 gh-pages branch either locally or on GitHub to allow your project to be viewable at my-github-username.github.io/repository-name